Fobos07/password_generator/README.md

 4. **Delete Password**:
    - Select a saved password from the list.
    - Click the "Delete" button to remove the selected password.

-## Screenshots

-[Insert screenshots or GIFs of your application here]

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.